PrachiRahurkar/prachirahurkar.github.io/_pages/projects.md

   * [{Code}](https://github.com/text-ninja)

 * MyMemo - TimeTable managing Personal Assistant
-  * It takes as input your activities throughout the week, for e.g. your classes, your TA hours, badminton time, etc.
+  * An Android app takes as input your activities throughout the week, for e.g. your classes, your TA hours, badminton time, etc.
   * Based on the input information provided, it finds the vacant time available for work in the week and generates two options of timetables, which have specific times for ONLY work (research).
-  * An Android application that also reminds you of the next task (whether work/others) for the day.
+  * It also reminds you of the next task (whether work/others) for the day.
   * [{Download App}](https://drive.google.com/file/d/11JWQ1PYFbqKUdNb5wMnWoTb-vVJ-OFIm/view?usp=sharing)  [{Code}](https://github.com/mymemo-personal-assistant/mymemo)

 * Unibrowser